 On February 16, 2006, we entered into a note and warrant purchase agreement pursuant to which we sold and issued an aggregate of \$5,000,000 of 7.5% convertible notes due March 31, 2007 and warrants to purchase an aggregate of 3,863,634 shares of common stock of Access.
-Net proceeds to Access were \$4.5 million after offering costs of approximately \$500,000.
+Net proceeds to Access were \$4.5 million after offering costs of approximately \$500,000, which are being amortized to interest expense over the term of the debt.
 The notes and warrants were sold in a private placement to a group of accredited investors led by SCO and its affiliates.

-The notes mature on March 31, 2007, are convertible into Access common stock at a fixed conversion rate of \$1.10 per share, bear interest of 7.5% per annum and are secured by certain assets of Access.
+The notes mature on March 31, 2007, are convertible into Access common stock at a fixed conversion rate of \$1.10 per share, bear interest of 7.5% per annum and are secured by the assets of Access.
 Each note may be converted at the option of the noteholder or Access under certain circumstances as set forth in the notes.

 Each noteholder received a warrant to purchase a number of shares of common stock of Access equal to 75% of the total number shares of Access common stock into which such holder's note is convertible.
 Each warrant has an exercise price of \$1.32 per share and is exercisable at any time prior to February 16, 2012.
-In the event SCO and its affiliates were to convert all of their notes and exercise all of their warrants, it would own approximately 70.4% of the voting securities of Access.
+In the event SCO and its affiliates were to convert all of their notes and exercise all of their warrants, it would own approximately 72.4% of the voting securities of Access.